hekonsek/vrs_go/readme.md

 ```

 During the initialization process:
-- `vrs` config file is automatically committed to version control.
+- `vrs.yml` config file is automatically committed to version control.
 - Created commit is tagged with project version from the `vrs` file.
 - The commit and the tag are pushed into a remote Git repository.